nablarch-development-standards/nablarch-development-standards-tools/en/Batch-Development-Assistance/README.md

 Summary
 -------

+This tool has been developed in accordance with the standards described in the "[Shell_Script_Development_Standard.xlsx](https://github.com/nablarch-development-standards/nablarch-style-guide/en/shell/Shell_Script_Development_Standard.xlsx)".
+Please use this tool with the understanding of the "Shell_Script_Development_Standard.xlsx".

 This tool automatically generates a settings file containing shell script and environment dependency values for operation of the shell.

 -   [Common shell settings](Shell_Common_Settings.xlsx)